I Dare To Dongxichong

 A kid named Jimmy randomly came up to us and asked what the Dongxichong hike was like.
 Little Jimmy seems to possess an entrepreneur instinct and carry a good sense of impeccable timing because he knew we were thirsty for some Pocari Sweat, Red Bull, and Qingdao beer.
 So, he ran to his dad’s beverage booth and told us to scan the merchant’s QR code with the complimentary Wi-Fi hotspot.
 We were so impressed with Jimmy’s English fluency that we didn’t hesitate to buy overpriced drinks from his family’s booth.
 That kid’s got a promising future as a businessperson.

 After hiking, we arrived at Johnson’s Pizza (better known as “止间Coffee & Bar” on Baidu Maps) for dinner.
 This was the perfect way to wrap up yet another accomplished day at Dongxichong.
-Apparently, it’s Yantian’s best pizzeria since the stone oven captures the authentic firewood taste within the pizza dough.
+It’s Yantian’s best pizzeria since the stone oven captures the authentic firewood taste within the pizza dough.
 The beer selection isn’t too shabby as they also offer a variety of flavours such as passionfruit beer.
-There’s only one chef in the kitchen, but wow, he really knows how to make delicious four cheese and pepperoni pizzas.
+There’s only one chef in the kitchen, but wow, he really knows how to make delicious four-cheese and pepperoni pizzas.

 Will there be a return to Dongxichong in the future, that is to be determined.
 I hope you enjoyed reading about the beauty that lies within the sandy beaches and rocky cliffs in this blog.
 Maybe now you will Dare to Dongxichong and experience it for yourself.